fabiangunzinger/online-experiments/chapters/unbiasedness.md

 \end{align}
 $$

 This completes our proof of unbiasedness of our difference in means estimator.

-In the next section, we'll calculate the estimator's variance and standard error.
+In the next section, we'll calculate the estimator's variance.